Bodily Injury Liability Insurance

 - Other damages

-As part of your Liability Insurance, Bodily Injury coverage not only protects you from paying for these expenses out of pocket, but also pays for your legal defense if you are sued as a result of your involvement in an accident.
+As part of your Liability insurance, Bodily Injury coverage not only protects you from paying for these expenses out of pocket but also pays for your legal defense if you are sued due to your involvement in an accident.

 Everyone who drives a vehicle needs Bodily Injury Liability insurance to protect them if their vehicles cause an injury or death to another person.
 In most situations, Bodily Injury Liability insurance is required by law.